nfordhk/100-days-of-code/log.md

 ### Day 25-27: September 4, Wednesday

-**Today's Progress**: Started the "google-homepage" project!
+**Today's Progress**: Started and finished the "google-homepage" project!

 **Thoughts**: It's been a fun experience taking all the knowledge learned over the past few weeks and applying it!
 I finally got the footer bar perfect.
 I'm struggling with a few more components but all the foundational features are there.
-I know TOP said "don't be a perfectionist" but I can't help it. ;)
+I know TOP said "don't be a perfectionist" but I can't help it. ;).
+In the end I decided to be happy with what I built and will be moving on the the JS section.